-3 points on all other eligible purchases
+- 3 points on all other eligible purchases

 Still, the Hilton Honors American Express Card brings meaningful perks to Hilton guests.
 The card includes complimentary Hilton Honors Silver status — good for late checkouts, the opportunity to earn a fifth night free on rewards bookings, and other benefits.
 It also offers the opportunity to achieve Gold status if you spend $20,000 on eligible purchases within a calendar year.

-In addition, there are no foreign transaction fees, which could be especially helpful if you use the card to pay for hotels outside of the United States.
+In addition, there are no foreign transaction fees, which could be especially helpful if you use the card during trips outside of the United States.

 Get more details in our review of the Hilton Honors American Express Card.